Zenlua/Overlayfs/README.md

 + For magisk be careful when adding partition it may bootloop

 + Note that you should only add partitions with apk, do not add strange partitions that may be bootlooped

-+ Some paths, if used, can be detected as root